dimarkov-git/greek-exercise/docs/guides/getting-started.md

 # Getting started guide

-This guide will help you set up the development environment for the project.
+This guide will help you set up the development environment for **Learn Greek** application.

 ## 📋 Prerequisites